| Key Takeaways |

 - Examine captured documents, media, and equipment for immediate insights.

-In the context of cybersecurity and threat intelligence, HUMINT involves direct engagement with individuals operating in underground ecosystems like dark web forums, encrypted chat platforms, black markets, and closed criminal communities.
+In the context of cybersecurity and threat intelligence, HUMINT involves direct engagement with individuals operating within underground ecosystems such as dark web forums, encrypted chat platforms, black markets, and closed criminal communities.
 Threat intel analysts and operatives may infiltrate these spaces under assumed identities to observe behavior, collect chatter, or establish trust with actors who can provide the information.

 In defense and national security, HUMINT officers work globally, build relationships, and collect intel from individuals with access to sensitive information.
 It takes fluency in culture, language, and human behavior, not to mention a sharp sense of judgment.